seanakabry/zk-tools/README.md

 ## Append UIDs to Filenames

 Appends UIDs in the pattern ` (YYYYMMddHHmm)` to the names of the files selected in Finder.

-The macro shares a global variable `Last UID` with [Insert UID](#insert-uid) so that UIDs assigned in rapid succession (that is, more than one in a given clock minute) don't overlap.
+This macro uses a global Keyboard Maestro variable, `Last UID`, shared with a number of other macros on this page so that UIDs assigned in rapid succession (more than one in a given clock minute) don't clash.

 ### Links